keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

-By using Functors, the `fizzBuzz()` function is free to focus on its specific program logic:
+By using functors, the `fizzBuzz()` function is free to focus on its specific program logic:

 * Return "fizz" when `x` is divisible by `3`
 * Return "buzz" when `x` is divisible by `5`